canidlogic/aksmacro/README.md

 In Unicode mode, the translation functions will make copies of string parameters that have the string arguments translated from UTF-8 to UTF-16 using the Windows function `MultiByteToWideChar`.
 Translation functions that return a string will translate the returned string from UTF-16 back to UTF-8 using the Windows function `WideCharToMultiByte` and then store a pointer to that buffer in a statically allocated pointer location defined by `aksmacro.h`, with any previous buffer stored there freed before writing the new one.

-Faults (`abort()`) occur if there are any problems with translation between UTF-8 and UTF-16.
-This means that if you don't want a fault but the encoding of a parameter might not be reliable, you should check the parameter before passing it through to the wrapper functions.
+If there are any problems with the translation between UTF-8 and UTF-16, the translation macro wrappers will return values indicating an error in a manner matching the standard library interface.
+For functions that set `errno`, translation problems between UTF-8 and UTF-16 will set `EINVAL`

 Also in Unicode mode, when `AKS_TRANSLATE_MAIN` is used, the `aksmacro.h` header will define a Windows-specific `wmain` function that accepts parameters in UTF-16.
 This `wmain` function will then translate its arguments from UTF-16 to UTF-8 using the Windows function `WideCharToMultiByte` and then invoke the `maint` function using the translated UTF-8 parameters.